ykerveant/Spotify_songs_data_for_dashboard/README.md

 All doc is available via [this link](https://developer.spotify.com/documentation/general/guides/authorization-guide/).

 ### Enrich data :
-Looping over every song in the distinct list of song Add to each song the song features available through [the song feature api](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
+Looping over every song in the distinct list of song.
+Add to each song the song features available through [the song feature api](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
 This api need the song id for each song, wich is not enclosed in the data.
 I have to search it.

 ### Find the Id with the song name and artist.
 Perform a search with song and name.
 An array of json results is returned, with the id inside.

 ### Handling exceptions.
 Sometimes, the id returned does not work.
 A second search is then needed to return a second id.
 And so on.

 ### Getting the feature data for each song
 Calling the api with the id.
 Storing the feature result into a csv next to song name, artist and id.

 ### Saving the csv
 Once the loop fully done, export data into  a csv.
 Then send the csv into cloud storage.

-In the name of Google Cloud Storage, python and big query, AMEN.
+In the name of Google Cloud Storage, python and big query,
+AMEN.